malvern-cads/malvern-cads.github.io/README.md

 This is the official website for CADS, containing a little bit of information about CADS and also a blog with posts from weekly meeting writeups.
 The website is located at [cadscheme.co.uk](https://cadscheme.co.uk).

 The website is powered by a static site generator [Hexo](https://hexo.io) which takes a bunch of templates and 'raw' content and combines them into a website.
 This makes the website easy to manage and simplifies things a bit.

+We are currently hosting the website using [Netlify](https://netlify.com) which automatically builds and deploys the website when code is changed in the repository.
+It also manages automatic HTTPS and simplifies things further.

 ## 🧱 Structure